MaikKoster/OSDriverPackage/docs/Clean-OSDriverPackage.md

 schema: 2.0.0
 ---

-# Compare-OSDriver
+# Clean-OSDriverPackage

 ## SYNOPSIS
-Checks if the supplied Driver can be replaced by the supplied Core Driver.
+Checks the supplied Driver Package against the Core Driver Package and cleans up all unneeded Drivers.

 ## SYNTAX

 ```
-Compare-OSDriver [-CoreDriver] <PSObject> [-Driver] <PSObject> [[-CriticalIDs] <String[]>]
+Clean-OSDriverPackage [-CoreDriverPackage] <PSObject[]> [-DriverPackage] <PSObject> [[-CriticalIDs] <String[]>]
- [[-IgnoreIDs] <String[]>] [-IgnoreVersion] [-PassThru] [<CommonParameters>]
+ [[-IgnoreIDs] <String[]>] [-IgnoreVersion] [-KeepFolder] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The Compare-OSDriver CmdLet compares two drivers.
+The Clean-OSDriverPackage CmdLet compares Driver Packages.
+The supplied Driver Package
-The supplied driver will be evaluated against the supplied Core Driver.
+will be evaluated against the supplied Core Driver Package.

-If it has the same or lower version as the Core Driver, and all PNPIDs are handled by the Core Driver as well, the function, it will return $true to indicate, that it can most likely be replaced by the Core Driver.
-If not, it will return $false.

-If PassThru is supplied, additional information about the evaluation will be added to the Package Driver object and passed thru for further actions.
-The new poperties will be:
-Replace: will be set to $true, if the Driver can be safely replaced by the Core Driver.
-$False if not.
-LowerVersion: will be set to $true, if the Core Driver has a higher version.
-$false, if not.
-MissingPnPIDs: List of PnPIDs, that are not referenced by the Core Driver.
+It uses Compare-OSDriverPackage to compare related Drivers in each Driver Package.
+See
+Compare-OSDriverPackage for more details on the evluation details.

+If there are unneeded Drivers, it will temporarily expand the Driver Package, remove all unneeded Drivers, update the Driver Package info file, and compress the updated content.

 ## EXAMPLES